heaventree/AccessWeb-9.7/project_management/MASTER_INDEX.md

 3. Update this master index if adding new files
 4. Verify all links are working
 5. Follow the formatting and naming conventions

+## Accessibility Standards

+As an accessibility tool, our documentation adheres to these standards:

+1. **Alt Text** - All images include descriptive alt text
+2. **Heading Structure** - Proper heading hierarchy for screen reader navigation
+3. **Link Text** - Descriptive link text instead of "click here" or URLs
+4. **Color Contrast** - References to color are accompanied by visual indicators
+5. **Tables** - Tables include proper headers and row/column relationships